bena-tshishiku/bena-tshishiku.github.io/_teaching/2025-spring.md

 ## Announcements

-* (2/18) Office hours this week will be Thursday after class and Friday at 3pm.
-(This week only.)
+* (2/26) The first midterm will be next week, take home, Wednesday to Friday.
+Accordingly, there will be no class on Thursday 3/6.
-* (2/13) There will be no class Tuesday 2/17 (university holiday).
+* (2/26) Office hours today (Wednesday) will start after the department colloquium is over (approximately 5:15p).
-* (2/13) HW3 is posted below and due next Friday 2/28.
+* (2/13) HW3 is posted below and due Friday 2/28.

 ## Course information